 Regardless of the number of visitors to your site, your conversion rate is less than 5% then you should be looking at site optimization rather than increasing traffic.
 Most business websites don’t have a traffic issue – they have a conversion issue.

 There’s a whole sub-industry created around conversation rate optimization and maximizing the bang of your buck.
 In a nutshell, much centers around understanding customer behaviors.
 The days of sales prospect painstakingly researching every scrap of information contained in a company website have long gone.
 In the same way as TV ads have been getting shorter in duration, your website needs to hit HARD, and hit ACCURATELY, since your competitor is just a mouse-click away.

 Text used in a sales brochure has a different job to the text on a website.
-Using the same copy for both is leaving money on the table.
+Using the same copy for both is inefficient and ineffectual, since they’re doing different jobs.
+Being lazy with your copy is leaving money on the table.

 Getting Better Website Leads Means Creating A Better Website

 Recent studies have shown that up to 55% of the visitors to your website spend fewer than 15 seconds there, before going elsewhere.
 If the visitor doesn’t feel they can relate to your company, if they’re overwhelmed, confused, annoyed, frustrated – or just plain bored – then they will leave.